 Flexible work arrangements are only appropriate for benefits-eligible staff employees.
 Notwithstanding the preceding sentence, any employee who is represented for collective bargaining purposes by a labor union shall only be eligible for a flexible work arrangement to the extent flexible work arrangements have been agreed to by the applicable union and employer.

-Supervisors are encouraged to work with staff and the deans of their school/college and/or senior vice presidents of their administrative unit to develop effective FWA plans that support the functions of the unit, department, school and University.
+Supervisors must work with employees to develop effective FWA plans that support the functions of the department, school, and university; and the Office of Human Resources will partner with departments to coach and guide supervisors as well as eligible staff through the process to determine approval.
 The Office of Human Resources will partner with departments to coach and guide supervisors as well as eligible staff through the process and to ensure each arrangement satisfies the general University requirements that apply as described in the Flexible Work Policy.

-In certain instances, Family Medical Leave is a more appropriate option than flexible work arrangements.
-For more information on Family and Medical leave provisions, visit FMLA and Other University Leaves.Complete FWA Form
+In certain instances, Family Medical Leave or Paid Family Leave are more appropriate options than flexible work arrangements.
+For more information visit FMLA and Other University Leaves.Complete FWA Form

 On this page:

 - Effect on Paid Time Off

 - Policies Related to Flexible Work